Can you bleach dyed or colored hair?

-If you have hair that has already been colored and you want to lift it or lighten it, you are going to have to use a professional bleach.
+If you have hair that has already been colored and you want to lift it or color it, it's not a question of "can you bleach dyed hair?"

-There is simply no other way.
+The answer is you have to.
+There is no other way.
 Color does not work on color.

 In this blog we will show you how.